 If you don’t want to sign a personal guarantee, look for business credit cards that waive this requirement.

-Instant approvals are uncommon, so allow up to two weeks for approval.
-Call your provider and speak with a representative to get any questions about your application answered.
+Immediate approval is possible, but allow up to two weeks to hear back if your issuer wants to review your application further.
+Call your issuer and speak with a representative to get answers about your application.